crStiv/kite_counter_dapp/README.md

-# Kite AI - Counter Dapp (For Development purpose only)
+# Kite AI - Counter Dapp (For Development purposes only)

 Kite AI - Counter Dapp is a decentralized application (dApp) built with **Kite AI chain**, **React Vite**, **Tailwind CSS**, and **Ethers.js**.
 A blockchain-integrated counter.